codetherus/DOcloud-Trucking-Java-sample/README.md

 mvn --version
 ```

-3. Get the IBM DOcloud base URL and an API key, which are accessible on the
+3. Get the IBM DOcplexcloud base URL and an API key, which are accessible on the
 [Get API Key page](https://dropsolve-oaas.docloud.ibmcloud.com/dropsolve/api) once you
-have registered and logged in to DOcloud.
+have registered and logged in to DOcplexcloud.
 Copy the base URL and the API key
 to the maven properties in your `~/.m2/settings.xml` settings file, where
   * `yourKey` is the API key (clientID) that you generate after registering.
   * `yourURL` is the base URL that you access after registering.